 Instead of focusing solely on the trustworthiness of a device, this approach allows us to make real-time predictions without any knowledge about the particular user involved in the transaction.
 We analyze clues that the device alone doesn’t offer, such as transactional, contextual and behavioral indicators.
 That level of nuance exposed more opportunity.

 We found a sizeable gray area in the space between clear threats and good customers.
 Some trustworthy users trigger fraud-prevention measures by happenstance but are otherwise harmless.
 Identifying the characteristics of honest customers – instead of scanning only for the bad ones – helped minimize this group’s time spent in the review queue.
 This brought a measurable benefit to the business, too.
-Beyond catching fraud, our modelling improved the efficiency of our customers’ workflow by reducing the number of cases that require manual intervention.
+Beyond catching fraud, our modeling improved the efficiency of our customers’ workflow by reducing the number of cases that require manual intervention.

-Machine learning needs human judgement
+Machine learning needs human judgment

 As I mentioned earlier, the potential of machine learning models is influenced by the quality of the data and the decisions based upon them.
 For example, in banking, thousands of rapid log-ins and transactions from a single source are a hallmark of fraud rings.
 Or they could come from popular finance software like Yodlee or Mint.
 When writing policies and setting rules, institutions have to make judgments that go beyond what a predictive algorithm is capable of learning from transaction data alone.

 You need contextual insight to recognize the difference between an aggregator and a fraud ring, even when they exhibit the same behavior.
 A lot of data cleansing goes into quality machine learning.
 Neglect that, and it will directly impact the algorithm’s efficacy.